deceive0112/Groupad/README.md

-Group+pad is a collaborative notes and planning platform built for groups of all sizes — whether you're coordinating with friends, managing a team, or running a classroom.
+Group+pad is a collaborative notes and planning platform built for groups of all sizes, whether you're coordinating with friends, managing a team, or running a classroom.

 Key Features:
 * Group Notepads (GC) — Create shared note spaces where members can collaborate in real time.
 Choose between Professional Mode (admin-controlled task completion) or Group Mode (open collaboration for everyone).